 We next tour the house and gardens at Newby Hall, one of England’s renowned Adam houses; its exceptional interior decoration and fine Neoclassical sculpture collection represent the epitome of 18th-century taste.
 Built in the 1690s in the style of Sir Christopher Wren, it was later enlarged and transformed by John Carr and subsequently by Robert Adam.
 It was the home of the Compton family and much of its superb collection was acquired on a Grand Tour by a Compton ancestor, William Weddell.
 The collection includes tapestries in the magnificent Gobelins Tapestry Room, a renowned gallery of classical statuary, and some of Chippendale’s finest furniture.
 Its glorious garden was designed in the 1920s by Major Edward Compton, who was strongly influenced by the garden of Hidcote.
 Newby Hall’s garden has many rare plants, including the National Collection of Cornus (Dogwood).
 It is famed for its main axis of double herbaceous borders, amongst the longest in Europe.
 Flanking this axis are numerous formal, compartmented gardens including a Rose Garden, a Water Garden, Autumn Garden and even a Tropical Garden.
 (Overnight York) BL

-Day 5: Saturday 4 June, York – Castle Howard – Thirsk – Markenfield Hall – York
+Day 5: Saturday 1 June, York – Castle Howard – Thirsk – Markenfield Hall – York

-•Castle Howard: Private Guided tour of house & morning tea
+Castle Howard: Private Guided tour of house & morning tea

-•Market Town of Thirsk, the Darrowby of the late James Herriot
+Market Town of Thirsk, the Darrowby of the late James Herriot

 This morning we will have a private tour of a masterpiece of the Baroque, one of England’s greatest country houses, Castle Howard, the setting for the BBC series Brideshead Revisited.
 The 3rd Earl of Carlisle commissioned the ‘castle’ (a term often used for country mansions with no military purpose) from the gentleman-dilettante Sir John Vanbrugh, a fellow member of the famous Whig Kit-Cat Club.
 Nicholas Hawksmoor, architect of a number of Oxford colleges, assisted Vanbrugh here and at Blenheim.
 Vanbrugh designed a Baroque structure with two wings projecting symmetrically on either side of a north-south axis.

-Castle Howard’s crowning central dome over the Great Hall, where we have a morning tea of Danish pastries, was added as an afterthought.
+Castle Howard’s crowning central dome over the Great Hall, where we have a morning tea of homemade shortbread, was added as an afterthought.
 The East Wing and the east end of the Garden Front, the Central Block (including the dome), and the west end of the Garden Front all received exuberant Baroque decoration of coronets, cherubs and urns.
 Doric pilasters are on the north front and Corinthian on the south.
 Giovanni Antonio Pellegrini, the Venetian Rococo painter, designed many of the house’s interiors when he was living in England between 1708 and 1713.
 Much of his painting was unfortunately destroyed in a fire in 1940.
 The house remained incomplete on the death of the 3rd Earl in 1738, and Vanbrugh’s design was never completed.
 The West Wing was designed in a Palladian style for the 4th Earl by Sir Thomas Robinson and was not completed until 1811.
-Much the house, including the central dome, was destroyed by fire in 1940.
+Much of the house, including the central dome, was destroyed by fire in 1940.
 Most of the devastated rooms were restored and the house was opened to the public in 1952.

 Castle Howard has extensive and diverse gardens, including a large formal garden immediately behind the house.
 The house, flanked by two lakes, is prominently situated on a ridge, which was exploited to create a landscape garden that lies beyond the formal garden and merges with the surrounding park.
 Occupying this landscape are the Temple of the Four Winds at the end of the garden and the Mausoleum in the park.
 Castle Howard also has an arboretum called Ray Wood, and a walled garden that contains decorative rose and flower gardens.
 The garden architecture at Castle Howard also includes the ruined Pyramid, an Obelisk and several follies and other motifs in the form of fortifications.
-Another huge arboretum, called Kew, at Castle Howard was established in 1975 as a joint venture between Castle Howard and Kew Gardens.
+Another huge arboretum, called Kew at Castle Howard, was established in 1975 as a joint venture between Castle Howard and Kew Gardens.
 Managed by the Castle Howard Arboretum Trust, it has one of the most important collections of specimen trees in the United Kingdom.